 The Clear Lines lead to you to a business plan risk assessment gives you confidence in how the year will end, and in the plan you are creating at the beginning.

 In the near future, you will discuss your ‘business plan’ with your boss.
 The boss will have a question, a question you may be wondering about yourself: Why should I believe in this plan?
-The Clear Lines take you answering that question with confidence.
+The Clear Lines take you to answering that question with confidence.
 The boss may well ask you directly Is there a business plan risk assessment?

 Confidence is the result of understanding and managing risk, through a business plan risk assessment.
 Understanding and managing risk delivers more than confidence for you as the unit manager.
 It delivers confidence that your boss can share, along with the rest of your organisation.